Skinamarink: Critical response

 Matt Donato of /Film commended the film for its atmosphere, which he felt was derived from a familiarity with childhood experiences of fear, though he also criticized its runtime as overlong.
-He called it "exquisitely divisive — the kind of film that will balance zero and five-star reviews.
+He called it "exquisitely divisive—the kind of film that will balance zero and five-star reviews.
 That said, those seeking an abstract exploration of lights-out anxieties by lo-fi means should seek this shot-on-film-lookin' curiosity that abides by no conventional filmmaking rules."
 Matthew Jackson of The A.V.
 Club gave the film a grade of "A", writing that, "If you're willing to follow Ball and company down these dark corridors, into this twisted view of primal childhood fear and how easily we get lost in that fear, you're in for an absolutely unforgettable horror experience."
 Rolling Stone's K. Austin Collins characterized Skinamarink as featuring a "quiet cadence of cutting, oddly mundane, wait-and-see terror," and concluded that the film is "quiet horror at its finest.
 Skinamarink isn't scary because of what it depicts.
 It's scary because it already knows that our imagination will do half of the work."
+Brian Tallerico of RogerEbert.com gave the film three out of four stars, calling it "a difficult film to review", and "an experiment in form and storytelling, pushing viewers to stop interpreting it and experience it instead."